BenjSta/bernoulli-var-speech-codec/README.md

 ```

 ## Application
 The proposed codec is used to code speech directly into binary codes in real time (total algorithmic latency: 34.8 ms).
-The model weights provided have been trained on *clean speech only*.
-Note that in order to use the model for noisy speech, retraining of the binary variational recurrent mel spectrogram coder as well as fine-tuning of the vocoder would be necessary.
+The model weights provided have been trained on **clean speech only**.
+Note that in order to use the model for **noisy speech**, retraining of the binary variational recurrent mel spectrogram coder as well as fine-tuning of the vocoder would be necessary.

 ## Dependencies
-Please have the following packages installed
+Tested with Python 3.11.
+Please have the following packages installed:

 - torch
 - numpy
 - scipy
+- librosa
 - soundfile
+- toml
+- tqdm
+- matplotlib

 ## Usage

-Simply run the codec as follows
+Simply run the codec as follows:

 ```python
 from bvrnn_codec_model import BVRNNCodecModel